RockLikeAmadeus/swe-toolbox/language-reference/rust-reference/README.md

 ### Crates

 Crates are the smallest unit of code that compilers considers at once.
-Crates can either be _library_ crates or _binary_ crates.
+Crates can either be _library_ crates or _binary_ crates (think of them like C# projects, which can be either library/DLL projects or executable projects).
 Binary crates must have a `main()` function.

 All crates have a crate _root_ file.
 By convention, Cargo considers `src/main.rs` the crate root of a binary crate with the same name as the package.
 The same applies for library crates, with the crate root considered to be `src/lib.rs`.